-- Stability in grants and program funding made available by carefully following our long-term financial plan. - · Capacity to maintain a minimum \$1 million per year in FCAS grant funding for the future.
+- Stability in grants and program funding made available by carefully following our long-term financial plan. - Capacity to maintain a minimum \$1 million per year in FCAS grant funding for the future.

-Objective #2: To observe a funding allocation model that is reflective of and responsive to the various conservation needs and priorities of each province and meeting reasonable funding needs of community groups, Indigenous groups and others.
+Objective #2: To observe a funding allocation model that is reflective of and responsive to the various conservation needs and priorities of each province.